Inedo/inedo-docs/Content/proget/api/security/users/list.md

 :::

 ## Command Specification (CLI)
-The `security users list` command is used to list all user accounts in ProGet.
+The `security users list` command is used to list all User accounts in ProGet.

-The `--search-term` option is optional, and can be used to filter users.
+The `--search-term` option is optional, and can be used to filter Users.

 **Listing all existing users** requires no additional options: